Saving time is as important as spending time when working in IT. Who is the master and who is the slave in the old IT analogy?

 Personally treating staff like adults rather than cogs in a machine is infinitely better.

-I love the Time Tracker module in bxp software as it allows tracking of project by work type as well as project.
+Time tracking software allows tracking of project by work type as well as project.

-I designed it specifically to give me everything I could want in terms of speed of data entry and speed of reporting.
+I can be designed specifically to give a manager everything they could want in terms of speed of data entry and speed of reporting.

-There are tons of other time sheet software options out there.
+There are tons of time sheet software options out there.

 Yet if there’s not enough time, let software do it for you.
 It is possible to get time tracking software which records the information automatically.
 Saving time for the staff and for you.

 Test it on yourself first if you don’t believe me.
 RescueTime ( https://www.rescuetime.com/ ) works wonders but they are not the only game in town.
 There are plenty of options.